msolarig/zorg/README.md

   "exec_mode": "Backtest"       // Backest?
 Optimize?
 Route?
 }
 ```
-ROBERT will read this file and assemble a full-on engine, with direct connection to the specified inputs and configurations.
+Zorg will read this file and assemble a full-on engine, with direct connection to the specified inputs and configurations.
 Do not worry about paths!
 He knows where your files are, just make sure to drop them on the usr/ directory, in their respective groups.

 ## Self Contained Algorithms